-Robert grew up in Zenica, central Bosnia, listening to western music: rock and roll, punk and ska.
-In 1990 he left Bosnia for Berlin.
-He took a job as a taxi driver and started hanging out at the Arcanoa, a punk bar in Berlin's immigrant quarter Kreuzberg with his ex-pat friends.
-The Arcanoa became their second home.
-Soko put on his first parties there, playing his Yugo music for fifty German marks and beer for free.
-He celebrated socialist holidays: Tito's birthday, Day of Women.
-May First.
-The parties were a mix of irony and nostalgia and Soko was surprised to see how many people came, as nostalgia for Yugoslav socialism was not the 'in thing' in those days of growing Balkan nationalism.
-And yet the parties grew.
+Robert Soko grew up in Zenica, central Bosnia, listening to western music: rock‘n’roll, punk and ska.
+In 1990, he left the exploding region for Berlin.
+He took a job as a taxi driver and started hanging out at the old Arcanoa, a legendary former punk bar in Berlin’s Kreuzberg district, frequented by notorious clientele of the neighbourhood but especially by fellow ex-pats.
+The Arcanoa became their new home!
+Soko put on his first parties there, playing the rock and pop soundtrack of his Yugo youth for 50 German marks for evening and beer for free.
+He celebrated the socialist holidays: Tito’s birthday, Day of Women, International Worker’s Day.
+The parties were dazzling with nostalgia and irony alike – an apt sign of the strong feelings the people of the exploding Socialist Federal Republic of Yugoslavia had about the tragedy occurring in the region.

 Then, after decades of listening to and playing primarily western-derived music, Robert Soko found himself returning to his ethnic Balkan music roots, the roots he originally had rejected flat out as a youth in Bosnia.
 Goran Bregovic’s soundtracks to the films of Emir Kusturica and Fanfare Ciocărlia’s early records ignited a spark that not only caught on with the people of the Balkans, but with Western communities, too.
 In almost no time, Soko made these variations of the ever-growing ‘ethno-beat’ movement the flavour of the day on the international dancefloors.

 Amalgamating the musical roots of the Balkan forefathers with state-of-the-art electronic grooves and production (and incorporating everything from surf rock to swing on the side) BalkanBeats is one of the most ecstatic and intoxicating models of party and dance music around.